-I think a lot about religion, politics and conflict, and what data can say about each.
+I think a lot about religion, peace and conflict, and what data can say about each.

-I'm currently a doctoral candidate in political science at UMD, and will be the pre-doctoral fellow in foreign policy at the Brookings Institution for 2015-2016.
+I'm currently a pre-doctoral fellow in foreign policy at the Brookings Institution, and a doctoral candidate in political science at UMD.
 My dissertation examines why some religious groups protest peacefully while others resort to violence.

 Previously I was the founding editor of Democratic Vista and an original contributor to the Huffington Post.

-I have a B.A. from Harvard and an M.Div. from Yale Divinity School.
+I have an A.B. from Harvard and an M.Div. from Yale Divinity School.